 After the third consecutive monthly hike, ATF will now begin to cost Rs 53,046 per kiloliter in Delhi, up Rs 3,026 per kl from Rs 50,020.
 The price was augmented by 4 per cent last month.

-Airlines are going through the double impact of augmenting fuel prices and weakening value of the rupee against the dollar.
+Jet fuel prices hiked by 6 per cent and Airlines are going through the double impact of augmenting fuel prices and weakening value of the rupee against the dollar.
 Apart from this, the government has also started to impose a regional connectivity tax of Rs 5,000 on all flights from August 1.
 Meantime, most airlines transfer this cost to passengers fearing running out of options to avoid the cost on the consumer.

 Cheap crude prices till recently had allowed airlines to offer low-cost flight tickets to passengers, leading to over 20 per cent growth in local air traffic for several months in a row till this summer.